AltSchool/dynamic-rest/README.md

 ## Directory panel

 We love the DRF browsable API, but wish that it included a directory that would let you see your entire list of endpoints at a glance from any page.
-DDREST adds that in:
+DREST adds that in:

 ![Directory panel][directory]

 ## Optimizations

 Supporting nested sideloading and filtering is expensive and can lead to very poor query performance if implemented naively.
-DDREST uses Django's [Prefetch](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#django.db.models.Prefetch) object to prevent N+1 query situations and guarantee that your API is performant.
+DREST uses Django's [Prefetch](https://docs.djangoproject.com/en/1.9/ref/models/querysets/#django.db.models.Prefetch) object to prevent N+1 query situations and guarantee that your API is performant.
 We also optimize the serializer layer to ensure that the conversion of model objects into JSON is as fast as possible.

 How fast is it?
-Here are some [benchmarks](benchmarks) that compare DDREST response time to DRF response time.
-DDREST out-performs DRF on every benchmark:
+Here are some [benchmarks](benchmarks) that compare DREST response time to DRF response time.
+DREST out-performs DRF on every benchmark:

 Linear benchmark: rendering a flat list
 ![Linear Benchmark][benchmark-linear]